redis/redis-doc/topics/rediscli.md

 Sometimes it is useful to study how the maximum and average latencies evolve during time.
 The `--latency-history` option is used for that
-purpose: it works exactly like `--latency`, but every 15 seconds (by default) a new sampling session is started beginning with zero:
+purpose: it works exactly like `--latency`, but every 15 seconds (by default) a new sampling session is started from scratch:

     $ redis-cli --latency-history
     min: 0, max: 1, avg: 0.14 (1314 samples) -- 15.01 seconds range